 PC3 sends a packet to PC1

 When everyone is ready, start a Wireshark capture and then send your packets.
 Send them a few times to be sure you captured them.
 Stop and save your capture (Lab06Task4.pcap).

+Mac address stay it is only upper level stuff that goes across

+Network layer will not care about mac address only ip address

 Checkpoint 3: Show the crafted packet and the capture to your instructor.